wendashi/Cool-GenAI-Fashion-Papers/README.md

 <details>
   <summary>Change Log</summary>

+  - 2026-7, Fashion-related papers in ECCV 2026 are updated.

-  - 2026-6, SIGGRAPH/ECCV 2026 fashion-related papers are updated.
+  - 2026-6, Fashion-related papers in SIGGRAPH 2026 are updated.

   - 2026-5, Fashion-related papers in CVPR/SIGGRAPH 2026 are updated.